frankgu968/tbp_allocator/README.md

 3. Allocator frees any valid pointer and recycles the previously allocated space for future allocations
 4. Allocator should provide detailed debug messages to console, but not be included for production.

 The single constraint rules out the use of dynamically allocated linked lists to hold memory state data.
+Since there is no information regarding the specific use-case of this allocator, no assumption will be made regarding the distribution of object sizes.
+The allocator will attempt to allocate relatively equal numbers of slices per block-size.

 ## Implementation
 #### Initialization